 When it comes to this experimental therapy, potential side effects do exist.
 These include:

 - Cytokine release syndrome (CRS), in which cytokines (immune system substances) release in large quantities and begin attacking healthy tissue

-Finally, while the process is very beneficial to some patients, it is extremely time-consuming.
+Also, while the process is beneficial to some patients, it is extremely time-consuming.
 Some question where it can actually serve the broader population, considering the necessary time and specialization required.

 Do you need a visual look at how CAR-T therapy works?
 Watch this video from Associated Press.

 Interested to know the identities of the companies developing CAR-T therapies worldwide?